TedHusted/awake/awake.md/awake.md

 A notification pings.
 “Your match is ready!”

-Noah’s heart skips unexpectedly.
+Noah’s heart skips.
 He clicks the message, and a caricature of a woman appears on-screen.
 She has kind eyes, long thick black hair, and a warm smile that hints at wit.
 Beneath her caricature, the caption reads:

 “Technology and Research.
 Loves Cooking , Hiking, and Spy Thrillers.
 Looking for a ‘See where it goes’ relationship.”